OnePetDev/one-pet-data/docs/audiences/hp-klaviyo-lists.md

 List of customers whose first transaction was on affiliate revenue sharing campaigns.

-The customers are identified with `utm_source` = `affiliate` and following campaigns IDs
+The customers are identified with `utm_medium` = `affiliate`

-* 14
-* Affiliate team will add campaign IDs as required
+We are not expecting these transactions from sticky at this time.

 ## List of Active Subscribers